 Paisley retains prestigious Purple Flag status

-Paisley town centre has successfully retained its Purple Flag status following an application for interim renewal.
+Paisley town centre has successfully retained its Purple Flag status following an application for full renewal.

 Purple Flag is a town and city centre award – similar to the Blue Flag for beaches – which aims to raise the standard and broaden the appeal of town and city centres between the hours of 5.00pm and 5.00am.

 The award is seen as the benchmark for good night time destinations – areas awarded the Purple Flag are recognised for providing a vibrant and diverse mix of dining, entertainment, and culture while promoting the safety and well-being of visitors and local residents.